MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica--known-issues.md

 ## After removing replication, disks are offline and you cannot configure replication again
 In Windows Server 2016, you may be unable to provision replication on a volume that was previously replicated or may find un-mountable volumes.
 This may occur when some error condition prevents removal of replication or when you reinstall the operating system on a computer that was previously replicating data.

-To fix, you must clear the hidden Storage Replica partition off the disks and return them to a writeable state using cmdlet named `Clear-SRMetadata`.
+To fix, you must clear the hidden Storage Replica partition off the disks and return them to a writeable state using the `Clear-SRMetadata` cmdlet.

 -   To remove all orphaned Storage Replica  partition databases slots and remount all partitions, use the `-AllPartitions` parameter as follows: